 Capital One sues nearly everybody in Richmond.
 (Or the nearby counties of Henrico or Chesterfield.)
 They can get away with that, because they don’t use a lawyer.
 However, you don’t have to just give up.
 And you don’t have to leave Northern Virginia at 5:00 AM driving down I-95 to get to Richmond at 8:30, either.
 On the back of the warrant in debt, lower left, it explains that you have the right to object to venue.
 If you follow those instructions and say you can’t get to Richmond and ask the judge to please move it to your home county, the judge will nearly always do it.

 Then Capital One will show up several weeks later in your home county, with a lawyer.
 And so you start from there.

 You have some tough decisions.
 If the debt is something that you owe—and that you can afford to pay—you should pay it off.
 (No, they do not have to accept payment arrangements; by warrant in debt time you are way too late for that.)

 If you don’t owe it—or are not sure—even before you go to court, ask for a trial, you should try to find a lawyer who will help with that kind of thing.
-(People who do that kind of work in Northern Virginia are Burke Walker, in Leesburg, and Erin Witte, in Fairfax.
+(People who do that kind of work in Loudoun County, Burke Walker and in Fairfax, Erin Witte.
 In the Richmond area, Jason Krumbein. )